esugis/hena/README.md

 By default the project will be cloned or unpacked to the folder `hena`.

 ## STRUCTURE
-Navigate to the the folder `hena` main default catalogue of the project.
+Navigate to the folder `hena` main default catalogue of the project.

 In the terminal you can do it by typing: